 Living in Iraq as an expat

-Expats living in Iraq tend to be working either on a lucrative short-term expat contract in the oil and natural gas industries or as an NGO employee.
-Foreigners need to secure employment before relocating to Iraq.
+Expats living in Iraq tend to be working either on a lucrative short-term expat contract in the oil and natural gas industries or as NGO employees.
+Foreigners will need to secure employment before relocating to Iraq.

 Cost of living in Iraq

-The cost of living in Iraq is not too high and expats are generally well remunerated.
-Despite this, leisure activities tend to be expensive and expats may also find themselves paying large sums towards utilities such as water and electricity.
+The cost of living in Iraq is not too high, and expats are generally well remunerated – indeed, financial benefits are one of the main reasons expats move to Iraq.
+Leisure activities tend to be expensive, however, and expats may also find themselves paying large sums towards utilities such as water and electricity.
 While rent, transport, groceries and general shopping are not necessarily expensive in Iraq, they are not exactly cheap either.

 That said, the short-term work contracts that most expats move to Iraq for generally include many of the everyday costs of living, such as accommodation and transport.
 On top of being well paid for their work, expats will therefore not have to worry about high expenditure on living costs during their stay in Iraq.